OoliteProject/oolite-debug-console/README.md

 The CLI output is not directly visible on the Windows executable version, since that has no console.
 For now, all output that 'would' go to STDOUT and STDERR goes into a text file in the working directory.

-To run from source, click and twisted need to be installed via pip.
+To run from source, the rquirements are click and twisted (apt install python3-click python3-twisted, or python3 -m pip install click twisted).
 On Debian/Ubuntu systems, assuming python3 is installed, you may need to apt install python3-tk

-On Python 2.7 pathlib2 is required
+On Python 2.7 pathlib2 is also required

 ```
 # Running from source directory in a linux xterm to get the help